 Gir has a lot of catchphrases, including “Girly-girl,” “Doo-doo head,” and “Happy happy joy joy.”
 He’s also known for his love of tacos and burritos.

-Robot Jones is another endearing robot, he goes to school with humans and studies their behavior in order to get close to them.
+Robot Jones is another endearing robot, he goes to school with humans and studies their behavior to get close to them.
 The only problem is that he’s not very good at math.

 27. Clank – Ratchet & Clank (2016)